 Monoammonium phosphate is not considered a hazardous waste under Federal Hazardous Waste Regulations 40 CFR 261.
-Consult local, state or federal environmental regulatory agencies for acceptable disposal procedures and locations.
+Consult local, state and/or provincial environmental regulatory authorities for acceptable disposal procedures and locations.
 Follow standard disposal procedures.

 14. TRANSPORT INFORMATION

 Monoammonium phosphate is not listed as a hazardous material by the U.S. Department of Transportation (DOT), Transport Canada (TC), the International Maritime Organization (IMO) or the United Nations (UN).